thenumbernine/all-tensor-muls/README.md

-Look at all combinations of N many multiplications of tensors of degree I1 ...
-IN.
+Look at all combinations of n many multiplications of tensors of degree $i_1 ... i_n$.
 Bin the results by output degree.

 command-line options: